krumeto/articlevectorizer/README.md

 This package is intended to be a demo of how one can create a scikit-learn API wrapper.
 For a more mature similar project, check (embetter)[https://github.com/koaning/embetter] by Vincent Warmerdam.

+The package can be installed via `pip install git+https://github.com/krumeto/articlevectorizer`.